 - 30.0 and above – obese.

-The GC winner’s BMI has varied between 21 and 19 in the past decades, averaging around 20.11.
+The GC winner’s BMI has varied between 21 and 19 in recent decades, averaging around 20.11.
 For example, Chris Froome’s BMI was around 19.08 when he won his Grand Tours, and Fabio Aru’s (Vuelta 2015 winner) was even lower at 18.81.

 Mountain Classification Winners